skytruong90/Coding_Challenges-Java/README.md

 1. How to think and analyze the question.
 2. Using what I know and pick a program that I feel comfort working with.
 3. The difference between harder questions and easier questions is the time in preparing how to code it and how to structure the code.

+## Summary of the Expert Challenge Code:
+The program defines a Node class for the nodes of the binary search tree.
+Each node contains a String value and pointers to its left and right children.
+The BinarySearchTree class defines the root node and provides methods to insert nodes and print the tree in order.

+To insert a new node into the tree, the program uses a recursive approach.
+The insertRecursive method compares the new string to the current node's string value and decides whether to insert it into the left or right subtree.
+If the current node is null, the new node is inserted as the root.

+To print the tree in order, the program uses another recursive method printInOrderRecursive.
+This method traverses the tree in order (left subtree, root, right subtree) and prints the string value of each node.

+The main method creates a ChallengeOne object, inserts the strings from the input array, and prints the tree in order.